KxSystems/docs/docs/basics/syntax.md

 Compose is a binary extender and can be applied only with bracket notation.
 (It is the only binary operator that cannot be applied infix.)

-The extension is a variant of the object modified by the adverb.
+The extension is a variant of the map modified by the extender.
 For example, `+` is Add and `+/` is _sum_.

 ```q